microsoft/pxt-calliope/docs/device/usb/webusb.md

 # WebUSB

-WebUSB is an emerging web standard that allows to access USB devices from web pages.
+WebUSB is an emerging web standard that allows to access @boardname@ from web pages.
 It allows for a **one-click download** without installing any additional app or software!
 It also allows to receive data from the @boardname@.

 ## Support